 This is huge for user experience because it provides enthusiasts with a strategic means to progress.
 Additionally, the tech features mentioned above are easy to turn on mid-workout, so there’s no delay in your workout time trying to configure the chains, spotter, and eccentric modes.
 From a user experience point of view, Tonal is calculated, easy to understand, and intuitive.

 The Tonal companion app is where each workout is tracked, and where you’re able to see your results and progress over time with the progress tracker.
 Tonal will take your strength score from your assessment, and set a benchmark for your fitness journey.
-This is going to show your growing strength by muscle group and body region, and it will update in real time.
+This is going to show your growing strength by muscle group and body region, and it will update in real-time.

 While you can’t stream classes from the app like you can with some other smart gyms, you can scroll through the workouts and see the description of the exercises, as well as the benefits of each.
-From here you can also see your rank among the Tonal community, and even create your own custom workout programs.
+From here you can also see your rank among the Tonal community and even create your own custom workout programs.

 Tonal provides music that is preloaded onto the device for you to stream during your workouts.
 But, the beauty here is that you can also connect your Apple Music or Spotify subscription if you would rather listen to your own music.
-Once you have the app downloaded and your phone and paired to the Tonal, you can connect your music app, and your entire library will immediately be uploaded.
+Once you have the app downloaded and your phone paired to Tonal, you can connect your music app, and your entire library will immediately be uploaded.

 Tonal provides users with digital resistance that uses electromagnetic force compared to traditional weights’ gravitational force.
 This keeps the resistance constant and smooth throughout full movements.
 Over time, Tonal can increase the weight resistance to ensure that you are progressively overloading your muscles.